mzahana/indoor-nav-at-risclab/ros_with_hardware_experiment.md

 # ROS with Hardware Experiment

-This tutorial session assumes that you have attended the 'ROS Basics' session, and got familiar with ROs.
+This tutorial session assumes that you have attended the 'ROS Basics' session, and got familiar with ROS.

 This tutorial will demonstrate the following,
 * Install MAVROS package